-In order to exercise some of this functionality, let’s use the precipitation data from a period of 3 months.
+In order to exercise some of this functionality, let’s use the precipitation data from a period of 3 months; the uncompressed size of this dataset is about 9 GB.
 In case the data has not been downloaded yet, this should not take more than a couple of minutes.
 Let’s go:

 %load_ext memprofiler import iarray as ia

 Dataset precip-3m.iarr is already here!

 !du -sh precip-3m*.iarr

 1,1G precip-3m-optimal.iarr 672M precip-3m.iarr